vqiu25/obsidian-notes/3 - OS/5 - High Performance Computing.md

 > <!-- Multiline -->
 > ![[Pasted image 20250419142747.png | center | 600]]

->[!Note]- When can we sap loop order
+>[!Note]- When can we swap loop order
 > <!-- Multiline -->
-> When there is no flow dependence.
+> When there are no flow dependence which have a distance vector that is both positive and negative.

 ### Loop Transformations